 The speech requirement of both universities (known as the Oral Communication Competency Requirement at FSU) are met through the following sequence of required courses: CGN 4800 Senior Design I and CGN 4802, Senior Design II.
 In order to fulfill the universities' speech requirement, the student must earn a "C" or better in both courses, and in order to receive a "C" or better in these courses, the student must earn at least a "C" on the oral communication competency component of the course.
-For both courses, if the student does not earn a "C" or higher on the oral communication competency component of the course, the student will not earn an overall grade of "C" or better in the course, no matter how well the student performs in the remaining portion of the course.
+For both courses, if the student does not earn a "C" or higher on the oral communication competency component of the student performs in the remaining portion of the course.